MosheBerman/MBTileParser/README.md

 Technical Requirements:
 ---

-MBTileParser requires the iOS 6 SDK and ARC.
+MBTileParser requires the iOS 7 SDK and ARC.

-To support versions of iOS prior to version 6, you'll need to  replace `NSUUID`, used in the `MBGameState` class.

-If you're stuck on Xcode 4.4, you can [hack subscripting support](http://petersteinberger.com/blog/2012/using-subscripting-with-Xcode-4_4-and-iOS-4_3) into Xcode, but I'm not supporting this.
-Seriously, upgrade Xcode to the latest version.

 Even if your project doesn't use ARC, you'll want to compile MBTileParser with ARC.
 Use the `-fobjc-arc` compiler flag for that.